Unions plan mass strikes over pension reform

 Unions are locked in a bitter row with the Conservative-led coalition over controversial plans to raise public-sector pension contributions as spending cuts bite.
 The dispute mirrors those in continental European nations where governments are trying to rein in spending.

-Brendan Barber, leader of the Trade Union Congress, said that November 30 would see the biggest union action in a generation.
+Brendan Barber, leader of the Trades Union Congress, said that November 30 would see the biggest union action in a generation.

 "Today's meeting also agreed, however, given the failure of the government to engage properly in the negotiations, to step up the campaign and to hold a first day of action on Wednesday 30 November.